Follow this post for up-to-date information on government support offered through the COVID-19 pandemic.

 City of Kelowna:

-Click here for further information on the City of Kelowna's COVID-19 response.
+- Click here for more information on the City of Kelowna's COVID-19 response.

 City of West Kelowna:

-Click here for further information on the City of West Kelowna's COVID-19 response.
+Click here for information on the City of West Kelowna's COVID-19 response.

-- A new Tourism Task Force has been assembled; $50 million has been allocated to facilitate their initial recommendations.
+- The Tourism Task Force was assembled in September, as part of the Economic Recovery Plan, with $50 million allocated to facilitate their initial recommendations.

-- $19 million to support small municipalities who are dependent on tourism to build, adapt and diversify their tourism infrastructure.
+- $19.4 million to support small municipalities that are dependent on tourism to build, adapt and diversify their tourism infrastructure.

 - Nearly $14 million to support targeted tourism development initiatives in the six tourism regions across BC to help the tourism industry recover from COVID-19.